OpenCTI-Platform/docs/docs/usage/import-files.md

 ## Import mechanisms

 The platform provides a seamless process for automatically parsing data from various file formats.
-This capability is facilitated by two distinct mechanisms:
+This capability is facilitated by two distinct mechanisms.

-#### File import connectors

-Currently, there are two connectors designed for importing files and automatically identifying entities.
+**File import connectors:** Currently, there are two connectors designed for importing files and automatically identifying entities.

 - `ImportFileStix`: Designed to handle STIX-structured files (json or xml format).
 - `ImportDocument`: Versatile connector supporting an array of file formats, including pdf, text, html, and markdown.

-#### CSV mappers

-The CSV mapper is a tailored functionality to facilitate the import of data stored in CSV files.
+**CSV mappers:** The CSV mapper is a tailored functionality to facilitate the import of data stored in CSV files.
 For more in-depth information on using CSV mappers, refer to the [CSV Mappers](../administration/csv-mappers.md) documentation page.

 ## Usage